avinpatel29/trivago/README.md

     mvn clean install -Dcomponent=API
 ```

+<b>Note:</b> Drivers are also included in the project.
+Chrome driver included in the project is 76.0.x.
+Please feel free to replace with the version of driver where you want to run the tests.</font>

 ## Project Structure
 As the project is maven based, have followed 'standard' maven project structure as below: